AresMUSH/aresmush.com/features/index.md

 ## But Wait...

 As cool as Ares is, it's not the right choice for every game.
-Before choosing Ares, be sure to check out our [server comparison]({{site.baseurl}}/features/server-roundup.html).
+Before choosing Ares, be sure to check out [Choosing the Right MU Server]({{site.baseurl}}/features/server-roundup.html).